meeshkan/properties-driven-development-tutorial/ARTICLE.md

 Can you see how many tricky cases our generator forces us to cover?
 The list of keys may be empty or the number of rows may be zero.
 We also assume our code works with arbitrary strings (including empty strings and strings containing commas).
 And that those strings can work as both keys and values.
 Creating a generator ensures that our CSV parser is pushed to its limits.

 But this generator might turn out to be too demanding for our use case.
 If that happens, we can relax the generator to produce friendlier data.
-For example, if we find that our code crashes with empty input, but we know that empty inputs are filtered elsewhere in the code, we can change the generator to produce only non-empty inputs.
-Instead of [programming by coincidence](https://pragprog.com/the-pragmatic-programmer/extracts/coincidence), we've consciously made the decision of what our code can and cannot do.
+For example, we may find that our code crashes with empty input.
+If we know that empty inputs are filtered out elsewhere in the code, we can change the generator to produce only non-empty inputs and add an assertion in our code that the input is expected be non-empty.
+Instead of [programming by coincidence](https://pragprog.com/the-pragmatic-programmer/extracts/coincidence), we've consciously made the decision what our code is expected to handle.

 The generator we created is an example of a bottom-up approach to data generation.
-Instead of generating random CSVs directly, we generate them step-by-step and keep track of what goes in.
+Instead of generating random CSVs directly, we generate them step by step and keep track of what goes in.
 So when the time comes to write an assertion that our code did the right thing, we know what the expected result is.
-This help us avoid the problem of needing to duplicate complex implementation in tests.
+This avoids the problem where we need to duplicate the possibly complex implementation in tests.
 For example, with our generator, we know the length of the resulting JSON array should be equal to the number of rows generated at step 2.
 That's a good property!
+If you want to dive deeper into how to apply property-based testing to CSV parsing, take a look at [this chapter](https://propertesting.com/book_case_study_stateless_properties_with_birthday_wishes.html#_csv_parsing) from the [PropEr testing book](https://propertesting.com/toc.html).

 With that, we should have an understanding of what properties-driven development is.
 Next, let's apply these principles in an example project.

 ## Example project: Sorted dictionary

 As an example project, we'll build a custom [**dictionary**](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) in Python.
 We'll call the data structure `SortedDict` and expect it to always keep its keys in a particular order.
-This type of sorted dictionary might be useful, for example, when you want to keep users listed in the same order they logged into an application.
-We're also able to traverse the sorted list of key-value pairs in linear time.
+This type of sorted dictionary might be useful, for example, when you want to keep track of users sorted by birth date.
+By keeping keys sorted, we're able to traverse the sorted list of key-value pairs in linear time.

 For our project, we'll keep the keys sorted by storing the key-value pairs in a [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree).

 > Note: Because the standard tree could be unbalanced, and therefore ineffective, you should use [`sortedcontainers`](https://github.com/grantjenks/python-sortedcontainers/) in production software.

-Implementing a sorted dictionary is a good example for properties-driven development for various reasons:

-1. It shows that property-based testing is not only for functional programming.
-This principle can be equally as useful for implementing a mutable dictionary.
-1. While the implementation is straightforward, it's also complex enough to deserve good tests.
-Especially the deletion logic as it's more error-prone.
+Implementing a sorted dictionary is a good example for properties-driven development for a few reasons.
+First, while property-based testing is most common in functional programming where data structures are immutable, the example shows it can be equally as useful for testing mutable objects.
+Second, while the implementation of the binary tree is straightforward, it's also complex enough to deserve good tests.
+Especially the deletion logic can be error-prone and hide complex bugs.

-1. Because the implementation is based on the well-known binary search tree, we can resort to the reference implementation from the [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) book.
+To implement the binary search tree, we'll resort to the reference algorithms from [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) textbook.

 For the sake of this article, we'll assume the keys are integers and that the keys themselves are used for comparison (instead of providing a custom callable per value like `SortedDict` in `sortedcontainers` does).